{Mr. Nielson and I are hosting a one on one

 He showed me his spelling test.

-He bombed the test and he I could see he felt very heavy about it.
+He bombed the test, and I could see he felt very heavy about it.

 phrase over and over again, and it broke my heart.